-Trump to nominate Elaine Chao for transportation post -source
+Trump to nominate Elaine Chao for transportation post: source

 Although Trump spoke on the campaign trail about wanting to "drain the swamp" in Washington, more than half of Trump's nine key appointments so far have been accomplished Washington insiders, such as Chao.

-Chao will face a number of big decisions at the agency that overseas the nation's vehicles, airplanes, railroads, pipelines, ports and highways - including how to proceed on the use of self-driving cars on U.S. roads, the use of unmanned aerial vehicles, or drones, and whether U.S. fuel efficiency standards should be revised.
+Chao will face a number of big decisions at the agency that regulates the nation's vehicles, airplanes, railroads, pipelines, ports and highways - including how to proceed on self-driving cars on U.S. roads, the use of small unmanned aerial vehicles, or drones, over people and whether U.S. fuel efficiency standards should be revised.

+There are dozens of other pending regulatory issues the next administration will face, including railroad safety and staffing rules, requiring event data recorders in all U.S. vehicles and whether to set rules for airlines requiring they give more passengers with disabilities seats with extra leg room and whether to ban or restrict phone calls made on personal phones on U.S. flights.

 She may also take a leading role in Trump's plans to rebuild U.S. infrastructure.
 Trump has called for $1 trillion in infrastructure spending over 10 years to rebuild airports, bridges and other projects, but it is unclear how much of the funding would come from the federal budget.

+Former U.S. House Speaker Newt Gingrich praised Chao's expected nomination.
+She will be a "great Secretary of Transportation.
+She really understands the federal government-can lead rebuilding our infrastructure," he wrote on Twitter.

+House Democratic leader Nancy Pelosi said Democrats want to work with Chao on fixing infrastructure but "will not allow Republicans to use an infrastructure bill as a Trojan horse for undermining workers' wages and handing massive tax breaks to big corporations."

-Chao is a former U.S. deputy transportation secretary and sits on the board of Wells Fargo & Co (WFC.N).
+Chao is a former deputy transportation secretary and sits on the boards of Wells Fargo & Co (WFC.N), Ingersoll-Rand Co [IRCOM.UL], News Corp (NWSA.O) and Vulcan Materials Co (VMC.N).

+A Chinese immigrant, Chao arrived in the United States at age 8.
+Her father, James S.C.
+Chao, is founder of the Foremost Group, an international shipping company.

-(Reporting by David Shepardson; Writing by Doina Chiacu; Editing by Eric Walsh and Jonathan Oatis)
+Reporting by David Shepardson; Writing by Doina Chiacu; Editing by Jonathan Oatis and Dan Grebler

-WASHINGTON President-elect Donald Trump will nominate a transportation secretary on Tuesday afternoon, a spokesman told Fox News, as he continues to fill out his domestic policy team.

-NEW YORK U.S. President-elect Donald Trump is set to name Indiana health policy consultant Seema Verma as his pick for administrator of the Centers for Medicare and Medicaid Services, a transition official told Reuters on Monday.